moj-analytical-services/mojap-metadata/README.md

 meta.column_names # ["b", "a" ,"c"]
 ```

-### Generating Metdata objects
+### Generating Metadata objects

 <hr>

 # Converters

 Converters takes a Metadata object and generates something else from it (or can convert something to a Metadata object).
 Most of the time your converter will convert our schema into another systems schema.

-# Usage
+## How to use the Converters

 For example the `ArrowConverter` takes our schemas and converts them to a pyarrow schema: